karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 It does feel a little bit like it muddies the waters between zone distribution and zone "provisioning" but:

 1. In a catalog zone scenario, the catalog equally feels like the place for zone related parameters
-1. It feels less like Dynamic Updates would be the right place for it
+1. It feels less like Dynamic Updates would be the right place for it, for example.
 1. An API for *just* zone bootstrapping feels like a big thing that would likely not get implemented, and would likely be a part of a wider implementation's general nameserver configuration and operations API, which is waaaaay beyond the scope of this document/standardisation

 It may be considered that this is "nameserver configuration", however, it has strong parallels in this regard to the "configuration" on secondary servers, including such considerations as to which entities are allowed to notify and/or transfer the zone, as are conveyed to those secondary servers in {{RFC9432}} DNS Catalog Zones.
 Indeed, much of the same configuration may be needed by or shared with the primary server for those same zones.